JAWAI TANGARAN COASTAL MANGROVE AND MIXED FORESTS ECOSYSTEM

 JAWAI TANGARAN COASTAL MANGROVE AND MIXED FORESTS ECOSYSTEM IS LOCATED IN TANGARAN SUB-DISTRICT, SAMBAS DISTRICT, WEST KALIMANTAN PROVINCE, INDONESIA

-The Jawai Tangaran Coastal Mangrove and Mixed Forests Ecosystem area is part of the Sambas Bantanan landscape.
-The ecosystem includes various types of forests classified by land cover type such as Mangrove, Pine, Peat, and Coastal Forests.
-According to research conducted by our grantee, CAN in 2022, 22 wildlife species and 16 tree species are within the ecosystem.
-The presence of the Protected Forest within this ecosystem has supported at least 1,091 hectares of community fishponds (Ervina, 2023) and has had an economic impact on the 12 surrounding villages.
+The Jawai Tangaran Coastal Mangrove and Mixed Forests Ecosystem area is part of the Sambas Bantanan landscape, which includes mangrove, pine, peat, and coastal forests.
+According to research conducted by our Grantee CAN Indonesia in 2022, 22 wildlife species and 16 tree species are present in the ecosystem.
+The Protected Forest within this ecosystem secures at least 1,091 hectares of community fishponds (Ervina, 2023) and has had an economic impact on the 12 surrounding villages.

 Grantee Team